spreadsheetsonlineproject/hubner-lms/Writerside/topics/TableSchemas.md

 ## QA items

 Represent a quality check by the user.
 This is the point, where the product is going to be marked with any quality reason.
+Other quality related tables are contains metadata of the quality status.
+This table will provide more details about the actual inspection.

 > Table name: `qa_items`